BKD Bear Put Spread Strategy

 What is a bear put spread on BKD?

 A bear put spread on BKD is the bear put spread strategy applied to BKD (stock).
 The strategy is structurally moderately bearish: A bear put spread buys an at-the-money put and sells an out-of-the-money put at a lower strike for defined risk and defined reward bounded by the strike width.
-With BKD stock trading near $12.97, the strikes shown on this page are snapped to the nearest listed BKD chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With BKD stock at $12.64 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed BKD chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are BKD bear put spread max profit and max loss calculated?